ifpanalytics/Ifp.PatternMatching/README.md

 This library is made by [Bob Nystrom](https://github.com/munificent) and was originaly published 2009 in this [article](http://journal.stuffwithstuff.com/2009/05/13/ml-style-pattern-matching-in-c/).
 The code was pasted to bitbucket [bitbucket.org/munificent/pattern_matching](https://bitbucket.org/munificent/pattern_matching).
 The library was brought to github, tests were added and nuget packages created.

+The library can be used to build business rules that inspect a type hierachie by applying

 # How to use

 Match any given `animal` to one special ability by applying this rules: